 A simple typo of ghcr.io to ghrc.io would normally be a small goof.
 You’d typically get a 404 or similar error, finally work out the issue, fix it, and move along.
-But in this case, that typo appears to be doing something very malicious, stealing your credentials.
+But in this case, that typo appears to be doing something very malicious, stealing GitHub credentials.

 What’s ghcr.io?

-is an OCI conformant registry for container images and OCI artifacts used by a lot of projects.
+First, a quick bit of background. ghcr.io is an OCI conformant registry for container images and OCI artifacts used by a lot of projects.
+It’s part of GitHub and is a very popular image and artifact repository used by open source projects.

 $ curl -i https://ghrc.io/